dfki-ric-underactuated-lab/skidy/README.md

 ```

 The class `SymbolicKinDyn` is the main object for calculating the kinematic and dynamic equations of your robot and generate the code.
-Additionally, we import several helper functions for defining the matrices which are needed for the robot definition:
+Additionally, we import several helper functions for defining the matrices which are useful for the robot definition:

 - `TransformationMatrix`: Create SE(3) transformation matrix from SO(3) rotation and translation vector.
 - `MassMatrixMixedData`: Create 6x6 mass-inertia matrix from mass, 3x3 inertia matrix and 3x1 center of mass vector.